Spireblight/STR-Backend/README.md

 This is a continuation of the now defunct slay the relics extension (https://dashboard.twitch.tv/extensions/7dgfio8rek8dhju8628riism3fd11p-1.2.1) created by LordAddy.

-If you encounter any issues, please open a GitHub issues in this repository.

 ## Features

 - Full deck view with card art, card detail view for displaying upgrades